92sagarchougule/Web-GIS-Application-with-PostgreSQL-and-PostGIS/README.md

 # Web GIS Application with PostgreSQL and PostGIS

-This web application allows users to draw features, collect attributes such as name and district, and perform spatial operations using PostgreSQL with PostGIS.
+This web application allows users to draw features, collect attributes such as name and district, and perform spatial operations like Buffer, Intersect etc.

 ## Features